PLCnext/CSharpExamples/PLCnext_CSharpExamples/99_MiscAttribues/MiscAttributes.md

 `[Ehmi]`

-The port/variable is visible for the local Web Server and can be read and written in the HMI application.
+The port/variable is visible for the local Web Server and can be read and written via the REST interface.

 `[ProfiCloud]`